iZackk26/Extended-Reality/main.md

 ![Definition of Virtual Reality [@hayes-2023].](XR.jpg){#id .class width=6cm height=4cm}

-1. Augmented Reality
+1. Augmented Reality:
 AR is an enhanced version of the real physical world that is achieved through the use of digital visual elements, sound, or other sensory stimuli and delivered via technology.
 It is a growing trend among companies involved in mobile computing and business applications in particular.

-1. Mixed Reality
+1. Mixed Reality:
 MR is the merge of real and virtual worlds to recreate and produce new environments and visualizations where physical and digital objects co-exist one with the other.
 This new reality is based on advancements in computer vision, graphical processing, display technologies, input systems, and cloud computing [@qianw-2023].

-1. Virtual Reality
+1. Virtual Reality:
-the use of computer modeling and simulation that enables a person to interact with an artificial three-dimensional (3D) visual or other sensory environment.
+VR depends of the use of a computer modeling to visualize and simulate objects and environments.
+That enables a person to interact with an artificial three-dimensional (3D) objects and visualize other sensory environment.

 # Applications